ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 >
 > ![A Marker FIFO Anomaly Cannot Happen](./img/L8%20Marker%20FIFO%20Anomaly.png)
 >
 > Due the fact that all channels behave as FIFO queues, we do not need to be concerned about the possibility of FIFO anomalies.
-This system is designed such that marker messages cannot arrive ***before*** earlier message-send events in the originating process.
+> This system is designed such that marker messages cannot arrive ***before*** earlier message-send events in the originating process.
 >
 > None of what follows would work if we had not first eliminated the possibility of FIFO anomalies!

 When a process receives a marker message, it can react in one of two different ways.
 How it reacts depends on whether or not that process has already seen a marker message during this run of the global snapshot.

-#### Nope, I Haven't Seen a Marker Message Before...
+#### Scenario 1: Nope, I Haven't Seen a Marker Message Before...

 If this is the first time this process has seen a marker message, the receiver: